 First Interstate acquires Mountain West Financial Corp. and Absarokee Bancorporation, Inc.

 In August, First Interstate acquired Flathead Bank of Bigfork, expanding our presence in Montana.
 In November, First Interstate signed a definitive agreement to acquire Cascade Bancorp, parent company of Bank of the Cascades, a community bank based in Bend, Oregon.
-The acquisition is set to take place mid-2017.

 After years of using the First Interstate name through a franchise agreement, we retained the rights to use the First Interstate name and logo in all 50 states.
 In August, Bank of the Cascades officially became First Interstate Bank.